magento/devdocs/src/guides/v2.3/graphql/queries/cms-page.md

 ## Example usage

-You need to add CMS Page identifier value to retrieve content of the specific CMS Page.
+You must include the CMS page identifier value to retrieve the content of a specific CMS page.
 The following query returns information about the "404 Not Found" CMS page:

 **Request:**